-- For n terminals, the S-element assumes no reference node. - For n+1 terminals, the S-element assumes one reference node. - For 2n terminals, the S-element assumes signal nodes and n reference nodes.
-Each pair of nodes is a signal and a reference node.
+- For n nodes, the S-element assumes no reference node. - For n+1 nodes, the S-element assumes one reference node. - For 2n nodes, the S-element assumes n signal nodes and n reference nodes.
+Each pair of nodes comprises a signal and a reference node.